stevenjlho/leetcode/solutions/101. Symmetric Tree/README.md

 ## Complexity

-- Time complexity: O(n) where n is the number of nodes in the binary tree.
+- Time complexity: O(n), where n is the number of nodes in the binary tree.
 We visit each node once.
 - Space complexity: O(h), where h is the height of the binary tree.
-This is because the recursive calls made by the solution consume memory on the call stack equal to the height of the tree.
+In the worst case, the space complexity is O(n) for a skewed tree, but for a balanced tree, it's O(log n).
 ## Code

 ```javascript